Multimodal Distributions for Circular Axial Data: Real Data Examples

-Additionally, the uniformity test by Fern\'andez-Dur\'an and Gregorio-Dom\'inguez (2024) produced a p-value between 0.01 and 0.05, leading to the rejection of the null hypothesis of uniformity at a 5\% significance level when comparing the uniform density model (\(M=0\)) with the best AIC- and BIC-selected NNTS axial models with \(M=1\).
+Additionally, the uniformity test by Fern\'andez-Dur\'an \& Gregorio-Dom\'inguez (2024) produced a $p$-value between 0.01 and 0.05, leading to the rejection of the null hypothesis of uniformity at a 5\% significance level when comparing the uniform density model (\(M=0\)) with the best AIC-selected NNTS axial model with \(M=1\).
 Our results are consistent with those of Fisher (1993), supporting both the non-uniformity and unimodality of the dataset.

+Table~\ref{feldsparpooled} presents the results of applying the NNTS axial homogeneity tests to the two populations of feldspar laths in basalt (with 133 from dataset~B2 and 60 from dataset~B5, respectively, both from Fisher,~1993) for values of \( M_{\text{pooled}} \) ranging from 1 to 6.
+The table reports the maximized log-likelihood, BIC, and AIC values of the models fitted to the pooled population, as well as the \( p \)-values from the NNTS axial homogeneity tests.
+For \( M_{\text{pooled}} = 1, \ldots, 6 \), the null hypothesis of homogeneity is not rejected at the 5\% significance level.
+The combined \( p \)-values, obtained by aggregating the six homogeneity tests over \( M_{\text{pooled}} = 1, \ldots, 6 \), are equal to 1.0000 under the Bonferroni correction and 0.6752 under the Tippett correction, indicating no evidence against the null hypothesis of homogeneity.